steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Drag-and-Drop-Sample-Import.md

 ![Sample Display Properties](../images/Drag-and-Drop-Sample-Import-Sample-Display-Properties.png)

-The original UI script that came with the [Sample Display](../../HALion-Macro-Page/pages/Sample-Display.md) template has been replaced with the UI script on the macro page, primarily to implement the [Drag Group Callbacks](../../HALion-Macro-Page/pages/Drag-Group.md#drag-group-callbacks) needed for the drag-and-drop functionality.
-The [Drag Group Callbacks](../../HALion-Macro-Page/pages/Drag-Group.md#drag-group-callbacks) are called when you drop something on a [Drop](../../HALion-Macro-Page/pages/Drop.md) control.
+In the current example, the original UI script that came with the [Sample Display](../../HALion-Macro-Page/pages/Sample-Display.md) template has been replaced with the UI script on the macro page, primarily to implement the [Drag Group Callbacks](../../HALion-Macro-Page/pages/Drag-Group.md#drag-group-callbacks) needed for the drag-and-drop functionality.
+[Drag Group Callbacks](../../HALion-Macro-Page/pages/Drag-Group.md#drag-group-callbacks) are called when you drop something on a [Drop](../../HALion-Macro-Page/pages/Drop.md) control.

 ### SampleDropArea